jbittel/Obsessed/README.md

 Obsessed
 --------

 Obsessed is an implementation of the card game Obsession.
 For an explanation of the game's rules, see below.
-This is a command line application so to play the game, enter this at a command prompt:
+This is a command line application so enter this at a command prompt to play:

     $ lua game.lua